 Is that who you think deserved the award?

-We see by just comparing these five hitters that BA tells us very little.
-Sure, Ichiro has the highest BA, he also has the least number of TB.
+We see by just comparing these five hitters that batting average tells us very little.
+Sure, Ichiro has the highest batting average, he also has the least number of TB.
 Alex Rodriguez lead the group in TB and – will you look at that – he also scored the most runs.
 By the way, Arod scored 6 more runs and had 77 more TB than Ichiro in six fewer at bats.
 More opportunities for runs to be scored.

 Doesn’t that say something about the way we value BA?